pik-piam/edgeTrpLib/README.md

 To cite package **edgeTrpLib** in publications use:

-Dirnaichner A, Rottoli M (2021). _edgeTrpLib: Helper functions for EDGE transport calculations_.
+Dirnaichner A, Rottoli M (2021). _edgeTrpLib: Helper functions for EDGEtransport calculations_.
 R package version 0.1.41.

 A BibTeX entry for LaTeX users is